Bipedalism: Primates

 Injured chimpanzees and bonobos have been capable of sustained bipedalism.

 Three captive primates, one macaque Natasha and two chimps, Oliver and Poko (chimpanzee), were found to move bipedally.
 Natasha switched to exclusive bipedalism after an illness, while Poko was discovered in captivity in a tall, narrow cage.
 Oliver reverted to knuckle-walking after developing arthritis.
-Non-human primates often use bipedal locomotion when carrying food.
+Non-human primates often use bipedal locomotion when carrying food, or while moving through shallow water.

 Limited bipedalism

 Limited bipedalism in mammals

 Other mammals engage in limited, non-locomotory, bipedalism.
 A number of other animals, such as rats, raccoons, and beavers will squat on their hindlegs to manipulate some objects but revert to four limbs when moving (the beaver will move bipedally if transporting wood for their dams, as will the raccoon when holding food).
 Bears will fight in a bipedal stance to use their forelegs as weapons.
 A number of mammals will adopt a bipedal stance in specific situations such as for feeding or fighting.
 Ground squirrels and meerkats will stand on hind legs to survey their surroundings, but will not walk bipedally.
 Dogs (e.g. Faith) can stand or move on two legs if trained, or if birth defect or injury precludes quadrupedalism.
 The gerenuk antelope stands on its hind legs while eating from trees, as did the extinct giant ground sloth and chalicotheres.
 The spotted skunk will walk on its front legs when threatened, rearing up on its front legs while facing the attacker so that its anal glands, capable of spraying an offensive oil, face its attacker.